Displaying Application Status

-The following resource types are supported for displaying application status:
+The following resource types are supported:

 - Deployment